JoannaWu-wd/vscode-remote-try-dotnetcore/README.md

 2. To use this repository, you can either open the repository in an isolated Docker volume:

     - Press <kbd>F1</kbd> and select the **Remote-Containers: Try a Sample...** command.
-    - Choose the ".NET Core" sample, wait for the container to start, and try things out!
+    - Choose the "Python" sample, wait for the container to start, and try things out!
         > **Note:** Under the hood, this will use the **Remote-Containers: Clone Repository in Container Volume...** command to clone the source code in a Docker volume instead of the local filesystem.
 [Volumes](https://docs.docker.com/storage/volumes/) are the preferred mechanism for persisting container data.

    Or open a locally cloned copy of the code:

    - Clone this repository to your local filesystem.
    - Press <kbd>F1</kbd> and select the **Remote-Containers: Open Folder in Container...** command.
    - Select the cloned copy of this folder, wait for the container to start, and try things out!

-3. If you want to enable **HTTPS**, see [enabling HTTPS](#enabling-https) to reuse your local development cert in the container.

 ## Things to try